Evolution in Pokémon Masters

 Though Pokémon Masters doesn’t follow all the same conventions as the mainline series games, one of the most iconic aspects of the series reappears nonetheless.
 As you play through Pokémon Masters, you can still evolve your beloved companions after reaching certain breakpoints.
 Both regular evolution and Mega Evolution are available for certain Pokémon.
 As of the game’s open beta, there are very few available evolutions, but this will undoubtedly change going forward.

-Regular Evolutions Available in the Beta:
+Example of Regular Evolutions Available in the Beta:

 - Kris and Totodile (Totodile, Croconaw, Feraligatr)

 - Rosa and Snivy (Snivy, Servine, Serperior)

 - Viola and Surskit (Surskit, Masquerain)